canonical/mir/doc/sphinx/make-your-own-compositor.md

 ## Keyboard shortcuts
 What if you accidentally close the only open terminal?
 Or you want to log out?
 Keyboard shortcuts are a good option that give you great flexibility without much coding effort.
 Let's see how they're implemented in Mir.

+We'll implement a couple of shortcuts:
+- CTRL + ALT + T / CTRL + ALT + SHIFT + T: To launch a terminal emulator
+- CTRL + ALT + Backspace: To stop the compositor

 Since the changes are bigger than usual, we'll split them into three parts: headers, code, and options.